Eberhard's theorem

 there exists a convex polyhedron with those given numbers of faces of each type (and an unspecified number of hexagonal faces) if and only if those numbers of polygons obey a linear equation derived from Euler's polyhedral formula.

 The theorem is named after Victor Eberhard, a blind German mathematician, who published it in 1888 in his habilitation thesis and in expanded form in an 1891 book on polyhedra.

 Definitions and statement

 For an arbitrary convex polyhedron, one can define numbers $p_3$, $p_4$, $p_5$, etc., where $p_i$ counts the faces of the polyhedron that have exactly $i$ sides.
 A three-dimensional convex polyhedron is defined to be simple when every vertex of the polyhedron is incident to exactly three edges.
-In a simple polygon, every vertex is incident to three angles of faces, and every edge is incident to two sides of faces.
+In a simple polyhedron, every vertex is incident to three angles of faces, and every edge is incident to two sides of faces.
 Since the numbers of angles and sides of the faces are given, one can calculate the three numbers $v$ (the total number of vertices), $e$ (the total number of edges), and $f$ (the total number of faces), by summing over all faces and multiplying by an appropriate factor: